• Skip to main content

 • Overheating

 If you notice a coolant leak then the water pump may be to blame.
 In some cases the coolant loss can be incredibly rapid and you’ll even notice steam from the engine as it leaks out and burns off.
-This can lead to rapid overheating on the 4.0 Grand Cherokee and Wrangler.
+This can lead to rapid overheating on the 4.0 Grand Jeep Cherokee and Jeep Wrangler.

 It’s important to ensure the engine does not overheat, so if you notice this symptom shut off the engine as soon as possible.
 Running the engine too hot for long periods increases the risk of additional problems.